Build a CI/CD pipeline with GitOps on Terraform Cloud

 • Sharing secrets such as state files (tfstate) and access keys

-• Private repository for sharing Terraform modules
+• A private repository for sharing Terraform modules

-• Policy controls for managing Terraform configuration content
+• Policy controls for managing Terraform configurations

 Terraform Cloud is basically free to use, but some features are only available with a paid plan.